Many home gardeners are unaware of the importance pinking the right plant for the right place and picking the right plant food to apply:

 - Dead branch tips

 To treat these problems, work dried, shredded leaves or other organic compost into the soil to improve drainage and add nutrients.
 The symptoms caused by both a lack of nutrients and compacted soil, should take care of your problems.

-When fertilizing azaleas extend the fertilizer out to the drip line.
+When fertilizing azaleas extend the rhododendron food out to the drip line.
 Azaleas roots reach far, so it’s important to broadcast fertilizer lightly and evenly all around the plant rather than concentrating it in one area.

-Remember not to over fertilize azaleas.
-Only fertilize when plants show signs of distress.
+Remember not to over fertilize azalea plants.
+Only provide azaleas and rhododendrons food when these plants show signs of distress.